Placement Groups Overview

-- A Placement Group is a logical grouping of instances within a single Availability Zone and are recommended for applications that benefits from low network latency, high network throughput, or both.
+- A Placement Group is a logical grouping of instances within a http://caindiainfo.com/?q=lowest-priced-viagra&194=30 single Availability Zone and are recommended for applications that benefits from go to link low network latency, high network throughput, or both.

 - Placement group is only available within a single Availability Zone either in the same VPC or peered VPCs

-- Placement group is more of an hint to AWS that the instances need to be launched close together
+- Placement group is more of an hint to AWS that the instances need to be launched physically close to each together

 - Using placement groups enables applications to participate in a low-latency, 10 Gbps network.